-investigate complaints about Members lodged via the Clerk to the Commissioner;
+investigate complaints about Members lodged via the Clerk to the Commissioner; and

-report to the Standing Committee on Administration and Procedure; and
+report to the Standing Committee on Administration and Procedure.

-if the Assembly is not sitting when the Commissioner provides a report to the Committee, the Committee may send its report to the Speaker, or, in the absence of the Speaker, to the Deputy Speaker, who is authorised to give directions for its printing, publication and circulation.
+(4A) The Committee will inquire into and report on any report provided to it by the Commissioner pursuant to subparagraph 4(b) of this resolution.

 Members of the public, members of the ACT Public Service and Members of the Assembly may make a complaint to the Commissioner via the Clerk of the Legislative Assembly about a Member’s compliance with the Members’ Code of Conduct or the rules relating to the registration or declaration of interests.

 If the Commissioner receives a complaint about a Member pursuant to paragraph (5) and the Commissioner believes on reasonable grounds that—